Pro-lifers blast Trump 'betrayal' with shifting abortion stance, answer on Florida Amendment 4

 Pro-life activists protest outside where Planned Parenthood has a mobile van offering free vasectomies and medicinal abortions near the Democratic National Convention In Chicago on Aug.
 20. (Fox News Digital)

-A spokesperson for Republican Florida Gov. Ron DeSantis — who unsuccessfully challenged Trump in the 2024 primaries and who signed the ban into law — also responded to Trump's indication that he may vote in favor of Amendment 4, which would enshrine a constitutional right to abortion in Florida.
+A spokesperson for Republican Florida Gov. Ron DeSantis — who unsuccessfully challenged Trump in the 2024 primaries and who signed the abortion ban into law — also responded after Trump initially seemed to signal some support for Amendment 4.

 "Donald Trump has consistently stated that late-term abortions where a baby can feel pain should never be permitted, and he's always stood up for parents' rights.
 Amendment 4 would allow late-term abortions, eliminate parental consent, and open the door to taxpayer-funded abortions," Taryn Fenske said on X. "It's extreme and must be defeated."